 How are you supposed to work at least one full time job, if not a full time plus some part time hours, and still be the very best mother you can?
 If you see your child for just a few hours each day, how can you be sure that your child (or children) is becoming the sort of people you had hoped?

-Fortunately, you don’t have to carry one and a half jobs, or even a full time job, when you use all of the different resources for financial help available.
+Fortunately, you don’t have to carry one and a half jobs, or even a full time job, when you use all of the different financial programs available.
 In this article, we are going to consider the different organizations, grants, and resources that will allow you to be the parent you want to be, but also maintain a stable home life and even experience a lot of professional growth too.

 For instance, you may need to consider filling your cupboards with healthy food, but you might also wonder how to get yourself into a better working situation.
 At times, a single mother may feel overwhelmed by such simple things as cleaning the house and spending time with their kids.
 So, furthering your education or getting on top of bills may not seem possible, but these things can be done when you tap into options for financial help.